-Marin County Community School (CCS) serves youth ages 12 to 17 years in grades 7 through 12 who have been referred by their juvenile probation officer or a School Attendance Review Board and/or expelled from their district of residence.
-CCS may also serve foster or homeless youth if needed.
+Marin's Community School (MCS) serves youth ages 12 to 17 years in grades 7 through 12 who have been referred by their juvenile probation officer or a School Attendance Review Board and/or expelled from their district of residence.
+MCS may also serve foster or homeless youth if needed.
 The program offers board-approved and standards-based curriculum including intensive instruction in English/Language Arts and Mathematics.
 Students and their parents/guardians work with the program administrator to develop an Individualized Learning Plan which may focus on achieving a high school diploma in our program or on a return to the home school district.

 As most of the students referred to the program have social/behavioral challenges, the program focuses on the development of pro-social skills, positive self-esteem and resilience through provision of a variety of support services.
 Students benefit from learning support services that include Special Education, on site mental health counseling, Aggression Replacement Training (ART), community service opportunities, substance abuse prevention/intervention services and School To Career/Regional Occupational Programs.